 My research on the relationship between speech and gesture spans social, psychological, and neural levels.
 On the social and psychological levels, I use behavioral methods to demonstrate that gestures influence how children and adults comprehend language in different social contexts, and how they think during the explanation of difficult concepts.
 On the neural level, I use event-related potentials (ERPs) to show that gestures influence speech at multiple stages of language comprehension.
 See below for PDFs on these different topics.

-A video of my research was featured on ScienCentral News (link no longer available) and the original story that first appeared in Scientific American Mind.
-And here is a recent Seattle television story on the role that hand gestures play in second-language learning.
+My research and a paper I co-authored with a Colgate student were cited in a BBC article that focused on body movements and how they can help you learn.
+For a general background on gesture, see this article in Scientific American Mind.
+And here is a Seattle television story on the role that hand gestures play in second-language learning specifically.
 For more on second-language learning and instruction, visit Colgate's Center for Language and Brain.